nvu01/ETL-Pipeline-and-Data-Modeling/README.md

-# Sparkify - Data Modeling with Postgres and Python
+# Sparkify - ETL Pipeline & Data Modeling with SQL and Python

 This project involves the creation of an ETL pipeline and data modeling for a song play analysis.
 The goal is to design and implement a star schema in a PostgreSQL database, ingest data from song and log datasets (in JSON format), and process them using Python and SQL.